devjiwonchoi/po2mo/README.md

 ## Config

-Create a config json file in the root of your project.
+Create a `po2mo.json` file at the root of your project.

 ```bash
 touch po2mo.json